-- 1.1 This report has been prepared by Watts & Morgan, on behalf of Renewable Energy Systems Ltd (RES) to support applications for secondary consents as part of an application for a Development of National Significance (DNS) to construct and operate Mynydd Maen wind farm.
+- 1.1 This report has been prepared by Watts & Morgan, on behalf of Renewable Energy Systems Ltd (RES) to support a secondary application to accompany an application for a Development of National Significance (DNS) to construct and operate Mynydd Maen wind farm.

-- 1.2 As part of these proposals, RES (the Applicant for the DNS) has land that is currently designated common land at Mynydd Maen common (which encompasses CL25, CL26, CL27 and CL28).
-A plan showing the extent of the common is included in Appendix 1.
+- 1.2 As part of these proposals, RES (the Applicant) is including land that is currently designated common land at Mynydd Maen common (which encompasses commons CL25, CL26, CL27 and CL28).
+A plan showing the extent of the common is included at Appendix 1.

 - 1.3 The commons at CL25, CL26, CL27 and CL28 have been described in the report as Mynydd Maen Common both for ease of reference and because this is how they are known locally.
 Their Common names in accordance with the commons register are as outlined below:

 - CL25 Mynydd Maen and Mynydd Llwyd

 - CL26 Edlogan Common

-- CL27 Magna Porta Common
+- CL27 -Magna Porta Common

 - CL28- Mynydd Henllys Common

-The wind farm comprising 13 wind turbines with associated access tracks, substation and turbine bases are proposed on common land and, therefore, in line with the DNS criteria set out in Regulations 4 of The Development of National Significance (Specified Criteria and Prescribed Secondary Consents) (Wales) Regulations 2016 as amended.
-Applications for secondary consents will be made to Planning and Environment Decision Wales (PEDW).
+The wind farm comprising 13 wind turbines with associated access tracks, substation and turbine bases are proposed on common land and, therefore, in line with the DNS criteria set out in Regulation 4 of The Development of National Significance (Specified Criteria and Prescribed Secondary Consents) (Wales) Regulations 2016 as amended, secondary applications will be made to Planning and Environment Decisions Wales (PEDW).